kristopolous/DRR/indycast.net/md/about.md

 Take gitlab for instance.
 It requires runit, redis, chef, postgres, nginx, ruby, unicorn, sidekiq, rails, logrotate, installs over 100,000 files into the /opt directory, takes up 3GB of disk (before doing anything) and eats up about 800MB of memory.
 Even after you "uninstall" it, it still leaves behind 1.1GB of files just for the memories.

 Their tagline should be *Gitlab: The most elaborate and sophisticated way to store and view categorized blobs of text - A perverse exercise in absurdist art*.
 You're supposed to look and think "Ah yes, a fancifully exagerrated work commenting on a race to the obtuse which has characterized the zeitgeist of modern programming - very well done".
 But lo!
-They are serious.
+They are serious. /me vigorously fans some flames

 Let's build some contrast. indycast: